How to Repot Spider Plants in 5 Easy Steps

 When transplanting, you can propagate your plant by dividing it.

 Each section should have several leaves and long enough roots to grow on their own.
 Grabbing each section separately, shake the roots apart to free them.
-If some of the roots are tangled, you can also trim them with shears to separate the divisions.
+If some of the roots are tangled, you can also trim them to separate the divisions.

 If you want the plant to remain full and bushy, this step is completely optional.
 But over time, it will improve the health of your plants by limiting overcrowding and increasing the space they have to grow.
 Plus, you get to double your stock at the same time.